DangerOnTheRanger/maniwani/doc/api.md

 Basics
 ------

-As of the latest revision of Maniwani, no authentication of any kind is required to use the API.
+As of the latest revision of Maniwani, sensitive REST endpoints (those that allow adding/deleting site content) require HTTP Basic authentication, using slips as the credential; however, the majority of the endpoints can be freely accessed.
 Simply point `curl` or your custom client at the endpoint of your choice.
 If there's something on the website that you find you cannot accomplish with REST, submit an issue report (or better yet, a pull request) - one of the primary goals of Maniwani is 1:1 feature parity between the web and REST frontends.